slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 'A 20-year-old Caucasian male (1.75 m tall and 76 kg (BMI 24.8)), was admitted to the medical department for persistent hyperpyrexia, severe sore throat, dyspnea, and impaired consciousness with stupor.
 Persistent symptoms started at home 4 days before and he assumed clarithromycin as empiric antibiotic therapy.
 The physical examination showed jaundice, dry mucous membranes, pharyngeal hyperemia in the tonsillar region and soft palate, and left laterocervical lymphadenopathy.', ...]
 ```

-There are a total of X words in the corpus.
+For 100 documents, there are X total words in the corpus.

 ## Convert text to integers